SK-EID/smart-id-documentation/README.md

 This method is the main entry point to authentication logic.

-It selects userâ€™s authentication key as the one to be used in the process.
+It selects user's authentication key as the one to be used in the process.

 #### 2.3.9.1 Preconditions